The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 A commonhold may only be registered when all those with an interest in the property have agreed to form a commonhold.

 It is possible for the property developer or landlord to enter into an agreement with existing occupants or identified future unit-holders to set up a commonhold.
-This will happen where a leasehold development is being converted to
+This will happen where a leasehold development is being converted to a commonhold.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.